 Accreditations and Licensing

-- The Arizona Board for Private Post Secondary Education licenses National Laser Institute as a vocational training program in the state of Arizona.
+- The Arizona Board for Private Post Secondary Education licenses National Laser Institute as the first vocational training program in the state of Arizona.

 - The American Academy of Family Physicians has reviewed National Laser Institute’s Continuing Medical Education (CME) courses and approved them for up to 66 prescribed credits.

 - NLI was the first cosmetic laser training school approved by AARA to offer training classes in 2004.
 The Arizona Radiation Regulatory Agency (ARRA), is responsible for the conduct of a statewide radiological health and safety program and for the enforcement of State rules and regulations.